BBGKY Hierarchy and Generalised Hydrodynamics

-In contrast, for $m=2$ Eq.~\eqref{eq:chargePT} does not always admit a solution starting from the zeroth order \eqref{eq:zerothQ}.
+In contrast, for $m=2$ Eq.~\eqref{eq:chargePT} does not always admit a solution in the framework of our minimal ansatz, i.e. starting from the zeroth order \eqref{eq:zerothQ} and omitting energy-diagonal contributions at higher orders.
 This is because $[H_1, Q_{f;1}]$ generically contains an energy-diagonal component and therefore cannot be expressed in the form $[H_0, Q_{f;2}]$.
 Indeed, the energy-diagonal part of the latter commutator is always zero.
 In particular, defining $\mathcal{S}_6:=\mathcal M_{6} \setminus \mathcal N_{6}$ with